 The terrible events of 3 December 2009 reverberated around the world.
 Somali-doctors, IT and engineering graduates, alongside their families, began the morning full of hope and pride, yet they were not to see the sun set that day.

 But as the recent events in Aarhus, Denmark, at Mogadishu airport and over the skies of Detroit on 25 December show, the current situation in Somalia, and across the Gulf of Aden in Yemen, not only threatens the lives and livelihoods of its countrymen and women, but also those beyond its borders.

 Its people are resilient and, on a daily basis, they manage to survive in conditions that are probably well beyond the imagination of most readers.

 In Mogadishu, a city of two million, people carry on, despite the fighting, the shelling, the danger, the displacement.
-Over 100 Somali-led reconciliation processes have taken place at local and regional level since 1991 – and they have proved the basis for stability in Somaliland, Puntland and Galmudug state in central Somalia.
+Over 100 Somali-led reconciliation processes have taken place at local and regional level since 1991 and they have proved the basis for stability in Somaliland, Puntland and Galmudug state in central Somalia.

 International peace efforts in Somalia over the last two decades have met with success and failure.
 While Somali reconciliation and mediation efforts will be the key to sustainable peace and stability, the international community - which means the Organization of the Islamic Conference, the African Union, the Arab League, the EU, the UN ñ has an important role to play.

-As 2010 unfolds, our collective vision should be to see the beginnings of a secure, stable and prosperous Somalia, at peace with itself and its neighbours, where its citizens can go about their daily lives in safety and provide for their families with confidence and dignity.
+As 2010 unfolds, our collective vision should be to see the beginnings of a secure, stable and prosperous Somalia, at peace with itself and its neighbors, where its citizens can go about their daily lives in safety and provide for their families with confidence and dignity.

 It is not the permanent Government of Somalia but a transitional mechanism that will enable the people of Somalia to decide for themselves, how they want to be governed in the future, free from outside interference and coercion.

 The principal purpose of the TFG is to prepare the way for the establishment of legitimate and accountable public institutions (we have already taken the initiative and hired Price Waterhouse Coopers to ensure the accountability of international donor funds), which respond to the desires and aspirations of the Somali people.

 We will achieve this by building professional, trustworthy and representative security forces answerable to the citizens of Somalia; creating transparent and accountable public institutions based on the principles of civic responsibility and good governance; developing a fair and impartial judicial system; and increasing economic opportunity through investment, training, health and education.

 Only in partnership with all Somalis and the support of the international community will success be possible.
 It will take time, determination and patience but it can be done.
 Let us all take up this challenge.
 Let 2010 be the start of something new.

+You can share this article about the Somali political situation, forward it to your friends and comment on it.
 Type the web page address of the Somali political situation in the form here to Forward HOA's Political Scene to your friends.